-- Disinfect the biopsy bracket after each use. - Use the liquid sterilant that meets with local laws and regulations. - If you use the recommended sterilant, ensure the requirements for the sterilant level and probe soaking period are met.
+- Disinfect the biopsy bracket after each use. - Use the liquid sterilant that meets local laws and regulations. - If you use the recommended sterilant, ensure the requirements for the sterilant level and probe soaking period are met.
 Otherwise, the biopsy bracket could be damaged and your warranty may be void.
-If you have further use or needs for the probe, ensure the level of the make-up sterilant and the biopsy bracket soaking period are suitable for the intended clinical application. - Store the biopsy bracket in a sterile environment and review its expiration date before use. - Do not sterilize the biopsy bracket with any ethylene oxide. - Do not allow any sterilant to be air-dried on the biopsy bracket.
+If you have further use or needs for the probe, ensure the level of the make-up sterilant and the biopsy bracket soaking period are suitable for the intended clinical application. - Do not use the expired sterilant. - If you use other contact type to sterilize the biopsy bracket, ensure it is guaranteed by the manufacturer or the local distributer. - Do not sterilize the biopsy bracket with any ethylene oxide. - Do not allow any sterilant to be air-dried on the biopsy bracket.